denny/ShinyCMS-ruby/README.md

 * Polls
 * 'Shared content' - store text and HTML fragments for re-use throughout a site

-I hope to re-implement all of these eventually, hopefully improving on some of them in the process.
+I hope to re-implement all of these eventually... hopefully improving on some of them in the process.

 Ruby version